glasgowneuro/feedforward_closedloop_learning/README_py.rst

 Sets globally the learning rate::

-  learningRate for all layers and neurons. setLearningRate(learningRate)
+  learningRate: for all layers and neurons

+  setLearningRate(learningRate)